mbanados/RPI-Chicken-Coop/README.md

 To do...

-*Setup a crontab file that toggles the door at sunset and sunrise.
+*Setup a crontab file that toggles the door at sunset and sunrise. maybe with https://github.com/mfreeborn/heliocron

 *Add a live video of the door in the app from a web cam.

-*Update instructions to unzip all this junk to the appropriate directoreis with wget and gunzip
+Note for some reason I like to keep my .py files in the home directory instead of www I just do that..